 Good fish dishes for Albariño / Alvarinho are:

 Tips!
 Try an Albariño / Alvarinho with deep-fried fish.
 The high acidity in the wine will cut though the fat in the food which makes it a delicious pairing.

 Albariño / Alvarinho pairs very well with octopus.
-Anything octopus dish (salad, rice, grilled or baked) will match the rich texture of the wine.
+Any octopus dish (salad, rice, grilled or baked) will match the rich texture of the wine.
 Octopus dishes with lots of olive oil will be balanced by the fresh acidity of the wine.

 Albariño / Alvarinho is a good choice for many Japanese dishes, especially sushi.
 The minerality and acidity in the wine will balance the fat and salt in the fish.
-The fruity aromas will match the slightly sweet sushi rice.
+The fruity aromas will also match the slightly sweet sushi rice.